 The successful students will be presented with their award at the Te ORA Hui-a-Tau by PHARMAC and Te ORA representatives, each year from 2017.

-Recipients of the awards will be awarded up to $5000, paid as an educational grant; with the aim of encouraging excellence in research and leadership.
+Recipients of the awards will be awarded an educational grant; with the aim of encouraging excellence in research and leadership.

 For more information and to access a nomination form go to Te ORA - Medical Student Awards (external link)